Our summer sale: we are excited to be able to offer more demo stock at a reduced price! Find out more here

 “I still feed my itch of learning the latest research”, Lindsey Vedder

-Dr Lindsey Vedder is a Product Specialist at Scientifica for Mid-West United States and Canada.
+Dr Lindsey Vedder is a Senior Product Specialist at Scientifica for Mid-West United States and Canada.
 Here, in the third case study of our academia to industry series, she explains what made her decide to make the move to industry.

 My research background

 Excluding my first research experience as an undergraduate student, when I studied evolutionary genetics in butterflies, my research career focused on learning and memory in rodents.
 In my second undergraduate laboratory experience, I investigated social memory in vasopressin receptor knockout mice.
 It was this that pulled my interests in the direction of neuroscience as a career option.
 In graduate school, I studied the effects of ovarian hormones, primarily oestrogen, on learning and memory in rats.
 After my graduate work, I wanted to increase my technical skills by learning how to measure activity during learning in vivo.

 During my first postdoc position, my focus switched to an understudied cortical area called the retrosplenial cortex.
 I built hyperdrives to record single units in the retrosplenial cortex to study the interactions between cue and spatial responses during and after learning.
 In my second postdoc position, my focus switched to a clinical research model of learning and memory decline associated with alcohol use.
 In addition to using behavioural assays, I also measured the levels of various proteins and mRNAs known to play roles in learning and memory processes.
 It was during this position that I became more familiar with Scientifica.
 I started using the SliceMaster, a 4-chamber field electrophysiology rig that we had in our department to study the sex differences in thiamine deficiency.